tahmid122/ms-marathon/ms-marathon-server/readme.md

 ### Participants/Registration part

 - **GET** request - `/participants` --- get registration details for a specific participant by email
+- **GET** request - `/marathon/participants` --- get all the participants details for a specific marathon
 - **POST** request - `/participants` --- create new registration details of participant
 - **PUT** request - `/participants` --- update an existing participant registration details
 - **DELETE** request - `/participants` --- delete a specific participant registration details by id